 If you pick a paddle that is not the right length, uncomfortable to hold or too heavy, you will have a difficult time maneuvering your kayak.

 There are several considerations when selecting your kayak paddle.
 To help with your decision we created this guide on how to choose a kayak paddle and evaluated the most popular paddles and give you our top picks.

-You may want to consider a pair of paddling gloves, they will help prevent soreness and calluses.
+You may want to consider a pair of paddling gloves, which will help prevent soreness and calluses.
+See our sizing guide for paddles if you’re unsure which size paddle to get.

 Quick Answer: The Best Kayak Paddles